 The American Cancer Society (ACS) says that regular mammography for women age 40 and older can be the most effective method of detecting breast cancer at its earliest stages, when it can be treated most effectively.

-Call 775-356-5800 to schedule an appointment for a mammogram at the Diagnostic Breast Care Center at Northern Nevada Medical Center.
+To schedule your annual screening mammogram at the Diagnostic Breast Care Center at Northern Nevada Medical Center, call 775-356-5800.

 Call 775-356-5800 to schedule an appointment.

 A physician’s order is not required for a screening mammogram, but the Center must have the name of a physician who will review the results.